 Grilled chicken can get a bad rap for being boring and bland– but let’s change that, shall we?
-Here is some seriously fabulous flavored chicken marinated in delicious tandoori chicken inspired spices then grilled to perfection and served over a fabulous, herby, fresh salad!
-It’s all whole30 compliant, easy to make, and something that will wow your weeknight or even weekend entertaining friends.
+Here is some seriously fabulous flavored chicken marinated in delicious tandoori inspired spices then grilled to perfection and served over a fabulous, herby, fresh salad!
+This Grilled Tandoori Chicken Salad is all Whole30 compliant, easy to make, and something that will wow your weeknight or even weekend entertaining friends.

 I absolutely love the flavors used in Indian dishes, and Tandoori chicken is absolutely one of my favorites.
 It’s traditionally marinated with greek yogurt, but I’ve opted to keep things dairy-free in my version and used a little unsweetened coconut milk as a sub.
 Tandoori chicken is also cooked in a bell-shaped clay oven, but considering I don’t have one and it’s grilling season, I thought it would be fun to take things over the open fire outdoors for a fresh, summer take on Tandoori chicken.

-I just know y’all will love this one and I hope it becomes a summer staple!
+I just know y’all will love this recipe and I hope it becomes a summer staple!

 Grilled Tandoori Chicken Salad

 - 2 lbs. boneless, skinless chicken breasts